ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-slack/README.md

 # Simple Data Pipe connector for slack.com

 This connector uses [the Slack REST API](https://api.slack.com/) to fetch messages from one or more channels.
 The [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) is used to store the data in Cloudant.
-One JSON record is created for each message in the selected channels(s):
+One JSON record is created for each message in the selected channel(s):

 #####Message record structure
 ```json